dcdpr/did-btcr2/chapters/CRUD-Operations.md

 controlled by a ::Beacon Address:: defined by a Beacon in the service array of the Contemporary DID Document.
 The Beacon Signal contains ::Signal Bytes::, 32 bytes included in the last transaction output of the transaction.
-The script of this transaction output has the following form. \[OP_RETURN, OP_PUSH_BYTES,
+The script of this transaction output MUST have the following form: `[OP_RETURN, OP_PUSH_BYTES,
-<32 signal bytes>\].
+<32 signal bytes>]`.

 Process ::Beacon Signals:: according to their type, as identified by the Beacon Service in the Contemporary DID Document.
-The table below defines the algorithm you must use to process a Beacon Signal for  a specific ::Beacon Type::.
+The table below defines the algorithm you MUST use to process a Beacon Signal for a specific ::Beacon Type::.

 | ::Beacon Type::      | Processing Algorithm                      |
 |:---------------------|:------------------------------------------|